Nickggrae/barcode-Manager/README.md

 need to add: (Pressing Matters)
-1. find way to stop crashing from leaving window while in scan mode
-2. run in different process menu and scan
+1. find way to stop crashing from leaving window while in scan mode -> run in different process menu and scan?
-3. play a sound when a item is added
+2. Find another way to do the deletions now that there are not indexes
+3. input error handled required
+4. made a bad sound for a misinput from the barcode scanner, filename misinput so on..
+5. Made the instructions on the sheet menu easier to understand

 need to add: (Luxaries)